GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I’ve never been a lover of existing code.
-Code by itself almost rots and it’s gotta be rewritten.
-Even when nothing has changed, for some reason it rots.
+> ### Most programming languages contain good parts and bad parts.
+I discovered that I could be better programmer by using only the good parts and avoiding the bad parts.
 >
-> ~ *Ken Thompson*
+> ~ *Douglas Crockford*

 ---
 ## 🏎 Quick Facts